anesriad/anesriad/README.md

 ## My Portfolio:

 → 3 years of experience as a consultant data scientist, delivering solutions across industries like Sales, HR, Tech, Law, and SaaS <br>
-→ Content creator on LinkedIn (5k+ followers) and YouTube (1k+ subs) sharing content data science and growth.
+→ Content creator on LinkedIn (5k+ followers) and YouTube (1k+ subs) sharing content data science and growth <br>
-→ Ex-co-founder of Syndic8, a musical event company that scaled to 6 figures and professional Dj for 5 years → Previous experience as a performance coach, helping professionals improve their lifestyle and health
+→ Ex-co-founder of Syndic8, a musical event company that scaled to 6 figures and professional Dj for 5 years <br>
+→ Previous experience as a performance coach, helping professionals improve their lifestyle and health <br>

 ## My results

-→ 14 clients successfully served across various sectors → 6-figure growth achieved with Syndic8
+→ 14 clients successfully served across various sectors  <br>
+→ 6-figure growth achieved with Syndic8  <br>
-→ Engaged online community across multiple platforms
+→ Engaged online community across multiple platforms  <br>
-→ Regular content production with a focus on practical data science tips and business strategies
+→ Regular content production with a focus on practical data science tips and business strategies <br>

 ## My skills
-→ Data cleaning, exploration, analysis, and visualization (Python) → big data (PySpark)
+→ Data cleaning, exploration, analysis, and visualization (Python) <br>
+→ big data (PySpark) <br>
-→ Database management (MySQL, PostgreSQL)
+→ Database management (MySQL, PostgreSQL) <br>
-→ Data science/engineering (Microsoft Fabric)
+→ Data science/engineering (Microsoft Fabric) <br>
-→ Data visualisation, dashboards, and reporting (Power BI, Python(Plotly, MatplotLib, Seaborn)) → Cloud platforms (AWS 2x certified, Microsoft Azure x1 certified, GCP)
+→ Data visualisation, dashboards, and reporting (Power BI, Python(Plotly, MatplotLib, Seaborn)) <br>
+→ Cloud platforms (AWS 2x certified, Microsoft Azure x1 certified, GCP) <br>

 ## Certifications:

-- Microsoft Power BI Analyst
+→ Microsoft Power BI Analyst <br>
-- AWS Solutions Architect Associate
+→ AWS Solutions Architect Associate <br>
-- AWS Cloud Practitioner
+→ AWS Cloud Practitioner <br>
-- IBM Linux and Shell Scripting Essentials
+→ IBM Linux and Shell Scripting Essentials <br>
-- IBM Databases and SQL for Data Science with Python
+→ IBM Databases and SQL for Data Science with Python <br>
-- Google Digital Marketing Fundamentals
+→ Google Digital Marketing Fundamentals <br>

 # Professional projects (client's name not disclosed
-→ Handled BI for an executive HR recruitment company based in London that operates worldwide using Power BI and Microsoft Fabric.
+→ Handled BI for an executive HR recruitment company based in London that operates worldwide using Power BI and Microsoft Fabric. <br>
 → Managed MySQL database, cleaned datasets, analysed datasets with Pandas, and performed NLP to recommend the persona most likely to sign up for a postgraduate law course in a university of law in the UK for an HR law firm based in London.
-Used primarily MySQL, Python, and Notion for reporting.
+Used primarily MySQL, Python, and Notion for reporting. <br>
 → Analysed datasets and performed NLP for a Sales/finance company based in London where I created a recommender system that takes free-text as input from salesmen and returns the best personal development plan to follow.
-Used primarily Python on this project and Notion to report.
+Used primarily Python on this project and Notion to report. <br>
 → Analysed the software market for a SaaS company wanting to penetrate the market effectively.
 This project helped identify where to invest more in marketing and advertisement.
 The main tools used are Excel, Python, and Notion.
-Client based in the USA.
+Client based in the USA. <br>
 → 8-figure ads and marketing campaigns analysed over 10 different marketing (and social) channels for a US-based e-commerce giant where I helped identify where to spend more and the right timing (seasonality etc...).
-I worked under an experienced data strategist who was leading the project and I was assigned data-related analysis, machine learning, and reporting.
+I worked under an experienced data strategist who was leading the project and I was assigned data-related analysis, machine learning, and reporting. <br>
-→ Led the data science team in Kadogoodiz London where I built a recommender system to recommend what products to buy and at what price to make the best revenue margin.
+→ Led the data science team in Kadogoodiz London where I built a recommender system to recommend what products to buy and at what price to make the best revenue margin. <br>
 → AI and tech advisor for a new SaaS called Alterfy based in the USA.